-Although there are existing (e.g. shipping, fishing, military exercise areas, wildlife watching cruises) and planned (e.g. marine renewable energy device deployments) activities in or adjacent to blocks 106/30, 107/21 and 107/22 BERR is not aware of any projects which are likely to cause cumulative or synergistic effects that when taken in-combination with the activities discussed above would adversely affect the integrity of the relevant European Sites.
+Although there are existing (e.g. oil and gas production, wind turbine deployments, fishing, military exercise areas, wildlife watching cruises) and planned (e.g. oil and gas exploration and production) activities in or adjacent to block 17/3, BERR is not aware of any projects which are likely to cause cumulative or synergistic effects that when taken in-combination with the activities discussed above would adversely affect the integrity of the relevant European Sites.
 In any case, there are effective regulatory mechanisms in place to ensure that operators and BERR take such considerations into account during activity permitting.
-These mechanisms generally allow for public participation in the process, and this will be strengthened by regulations amending the offshore EIA regime which are due to come into force later this year.
+These mechanisms allow for public participation in the process.
 In respect of oil and gas activities and other developments, these mechanisms also include project specific AA.